 This Easy Gumbo Recipe Has the Flavor of a gumbo that you’ve spent hours preparing.
-Ready in about 45 minutes, this is a weeknight dinner recipe you’ll want to keep on your meal plan rotation.
+Ready in about 45 minutes, this is a straight forward, simple weeknight dinner recipe you’ll want to keep on your meal plan rotation.
+Bold with flavor this shrimp and sausage gumbo recipe will become one of your favorites.

-Well heck, the weekend is over and lazy lingering meals are replaced with quick work week dinners.
-Cue this easy Shrimp Gumbo recipe please.
+The weekend is over and lazy lingering meals will be replaced with quick work-week dinners.
+Cue this easy Shrimp and Sausage Gumbo recipe please.

 The reason I made this soup is because a true-blue gumbo is a process that can span over of a couple of days.